miiimooo/dropcat/README.md

 * init: uses our template to create a drupal 8 site with a profile
 * about: what is a terminal app without an about?

-## Drupal 8
+## First Drupal 8, then 7
 The first target for this tool is to deploy drupal 8 sites, on the list is also to deploy drupal 7 sites, and maybe also other types of sites after that.
+"It is all just a bunch of files in different languages", like a bulgarian web developer said once.

 ## Run it
 `dropcat backup`